-Laband and Lentz suggest that firm size can affect a lawyer's chance of becoming a partner.
-Their results indicate that a greater probability of partnership exists in smaller firms (238), a finding that is consistent with current trends as identified by Deakin (1993).
+Laband and Lentz suggest that firm size

+can affect a lawyer's chance of becoming a partner.
+Their results indicate that a greater probability of partnership exists in smaller firms (p.
+238), a finding that is consistent with current trends as identified by Deakin (1993).
 This study tests the same hypotheses.

 Geographic location may also influence partnership.
-As the National Law Journal-West Publishing Company survey results revealed, "[g]enerally, more women in Los Angeles and Washington said they felt their firms provided equal opportunities than did women in Boston or Chicago (Lewin, 15)".
-Regional differences were also reported regarding the complications that female lawyers face because of male-only clubs (Lewin, 15).
+As the National Law Journal-West Publishing Company survey results revealed, "[g]enerally, more women in Los Angeles and Washington said they felt their firms provided equal opportunities than did women in Boston or Chicago (Lewin, p.
+15)".
+Regional differences were also reported regarding the complications that female lawyers face because of male-only clubs (Lewin, p.
+15).

 While this study was limited by data, the literature discusses other variables that might affect the likelihood of becoming a partner.
-In future research, it might be helpful to evaluate the effects that the following variables have on partnership: years with present employer (firm), full- or part-time employment, billable hours, ability to bring in business, on-the-job extras as well as sociological variables such as race, marital status and number of children.
-The first two are direct quantitative measures of experience and are traditionally positively related to partnership.
-Likelihood of becoming a partner is positively related to full-time employment, but negatively related to part-time status (Lewin, 15).
+In future research, it might be helpful to evaluate the effects that the following variables have on partnership: years with firm, full- or part-time employment, billable hours, ability to bring in business, as well as sociological variables such as race, marital status, and number of kids.